-Surgeons decided to separate the twins at nine months of age.
+Surgeons decided to separate the conjoined twins at nine months of age.
 They did not want to wait longer.

 “As they get older, there are more risks of shared blood vessels and organs becoming larger or more entwined.
 The upcoming flu, COVID-19 and RSV season was also a concern,” lead plastic surgeon Granger Wong said.

 To prepare for the procedure, the surgical team spent months carefully tracking the twins’ growth through MRIs and CT scans.

 In June, Wong’s team placed custom-designed tissue expanders underneath the skin of the girls’ heads to encourage more skin to grow.
 This would ensure enough skin to cover the exposed area of their skulls upon separation.